lost-scripts/.github/CONTRIBUTING.md

 		/.github export-ignore
 	```

 [^1]: Current development should be done in _dev_ branch and merged with _main_ once significant progress has been made and testes.
-More on this later...
+But more on this later...

+[^2]: `-b main` specifies the branch to clone (if omitted, the default one is cloned), `ls` is the name of repository's remote (or, if not applicable, its path) and, finally, `ls_my_script` is the name of the directory where the repository will be cloned.

+[1]: <https://github.com/lost-scripts/ls> 'Go to "ls" super-repository on GitHub'